That's a privacy problem we're solving

 Signal, WhatsApp, Telegram

 Verify users are real without collecting phone numbers.
-Even privacy-focused apps currently require real numbers - Hesha changes that.
+Even privacy-focused apps currently require real numbers.
+Hesha changes that.

 eBay, Facebook Marketplace, Craigslist